 2. Crime Syndicate

-Despite his small beginnings in an issue of a Jimmy Olsen solo title, Darkseid is far and above the biggest bad of DC Entertainment.
-And he’ll tell you so himself.
+Despite his seemingly small beginnings in 1970's Superman's Pal: Jimmy Olsen #134, Darkseid is far and above the biggest badass in the DC Universe - and he'll tell you so himself.

-Created in 1970 by Jack Kirby as part of his far-reaching New Gods mythos, Darkseid has grown from his humble beginnings to being one of the most recognizable faces of evil in all of superhero comics.
-Modeled visually on Jack Palance but historically on Adolf Hitler, Darkseid is the ultimate fascist dictator and ruler of the dark planet Apokolips.
+Created by Jack Kirby as part of his far-reaching 'Fourth World' mythos, Darkseid has grown from his humble beginnings to being one of the most recognizable faces of evil in all of superhero comics.
+One of the most powerful of the New Gods (the stars of the 'Fourth World Saga'), Darkseid is the unquestioned and unmerciful dictator of the planet Apokolips.

 Though he was originally mostly confined to the stories of the 'Fourth World Saga,' in the late '70s and early '80s, Darkseid began branching out into the larger DC Universe, eventually becoming one of the publisher's top villains into TV and even movies, with his appearance in Zack Snyder's Justice League.